Soshanguve Gauteng, South Africa Travel Guide

 Seek out and support local township tour operators and community-run guesthouses.

-Purchase crafts and goods directly from local artisans or community cooperatives to ensure fair compensation.
+Purchase crafts and goods directly from local artisans or community cooperatives to make sure of fair compensation.
 Refrain from excessive haggling.

 Eat at local shisa nyama spots.
 Buy from spaza shops, which are small convenience stores.
 Use local services.
 Visit local markets.